CRRCOO/C2Net/README.md

 # C<sup>2</sup>Net
-Source codes and results will be released soon.
+This work has been accepted by Displays and the codes will be made public soon.